SeungCheolBaek/representation_dynamics_phonemes_prosody/README.md

 `code` contains the codes to replicate the analyses implemented in the paper.

-`code/matlab` includes MATLAB code to analyze the behavior data
+`code/matlab` includes MATLAB code to analyze the behavior data.

-`code/python` stores the Python codes applicable to neural data to replicate time-resolved representational similarity (RSA) and multivariate transfer (mTE) analayses based on regions of interest (ROIs).
+`code/python` stores the Python codes applicable to neural data to replicate ROI-based time-resolved RSA and mTE analysis.

 `data` consists of individual sub-directories `sub-??
 (01-29)`, where `behavior` and `meg` data are stored in separate folders.

-`behavior` contains raw behavior responses, sigmoidal fits, and model representational disimilarity matrices (RDMs).
+`behavior` contains raw behavior responses, sigmoidal fits, and model RDMs.

 `meg` contains neural RDMs, ROI-based time-resolved RSA and mTE analysis results.